hritik-agarwal/devnotes/05_Programming_Languages/c. JavaScript.md

   <tr>
     <td>Closures</td>
     <td>
-      1. Each function when invoked creates a new execution context which has an implicit, permanent link to its lexical environment.
+      1. Each function when invoked creates a new execution context which has an implicit, permanent link to its lexical environment even after the parent function is closed.
 This is called closures. <br>
       2. So, even if a function is a stored in a variable and run in future, it will have access to variables in its lexical environment with values which were present when function was created.
     </td>
   </tr>